 A Registered address is fundamentally different from a Business address, but they can be the same address.

 Your Business Address is where the day-to-day running of your company takes place.
 It is also known as a trading address.
-When you purchase a business address, it a mail forwarding service and the CRO and other businesses and people need to know where to send you business post.
+When you purchase a business address, it is essentially a mail forwarding service.
+Revenue, other businesses, and people need to know where to send your business post.

-Your Registered Office is your official company address where the CRO asks you to keep all of your statutory books and records, and it is officially named as a record on the CRO.
+Your Registered Office is your official company address.
+This is where the CRO asks you to keep all of your statutory books and records and it is officially named as a record on the CRO as your company address.

 For example, a company may trade from a shop on Grafton Street in Dublin, where their staff and management are based.
 But their Registered Office is likely to be held with their accountant since important official mail from the Companies Registration Office needs to be received and tracked there.